-\vlong{ \begin{remark} In \cite{GS09,BGG09}, it is shown that if \Eve can almost-surely win (using randomised strategies) a B\"uchi game, she can do so using a strategy $\phi$ that only depends on the knowledge, \emph{i.e.} $\phi(\lambda) = \phi(\lambda')$ whenever $\knowledge{\phi}{}(\lambda) = \knowledge{\phi}{}(\lambda')$.
-However, even if \Eve is playing alone, this is no longer true\footnote{This fact is also observed in \cite{CD}.} (even for reachability games) in our setting where we restrict to pure (\ie non-randomised) strategies.
+{\begin{remark} In~\cite{GS09,BGG09,BertrandGG17}, it is shown that if \Eve can almost-surely win (using randomised strategies) a B\"uchi game, she can do so using a strategy $\phi$ that only depends on the belief, \emph{i.e.} $\phi(\lambda) = \phi(\lambda')$ whenever $\belief{\phi}{}(\lambda) = \belief{\phi}{}(\lambda')$.
+However, even if \Eve is playing alone, this is no longer true\footnote{This fact is also observed in~\cite{CD}.} (even for reachability games) in our setting where we restrict to pure (\ie non-randomised) strategies.
 Consider the reachability game in Figure~\ref{fig:rk4} where \Eve is playing alone.
-The equivalence relation is given by $s_{1} \requiv_\Ei s_{2}$ and $t_1\requiv_\Ei t_2 \requiv_\Ei f_1 \requiv_\Ei f_2$.
+The equivalence relation is given by $s_{1} \requiv_\Ei s_{2}$, $t_1\requiv_\Ei f_2$ and $t_2 \requiv_\Ei f_1$.

-If the game starts in $s_{0}$ then whatever strategy \Eve uses, her knowledge always coincides with her observation.
+If the game starts in $s_{0}$ then whatever strategy \Eve uses, her belief always coincides with her observation.
 Eve can surely win (she can simply play the sequence $aaab$).
-But if her strategy only depends on her knowledge then she necessarily plays a sequence of actions of the form $xu^\omega$ where $x\in\{a,b\}$ and $u$ is a two-letter word, and thus she has a probability $\frac{1}{2}$ to win using such a strategy.
+But if her strategy only depends on her belief then she necessarily plays a sequence of actions of the form $xu^\omega$ where $x\in\{a,b\}$ and $u$ is a two-letter word, and thus she has a probability $\frac{1}{2}$ to win using such a strategy.

 \end{remark} }